TomCrypto/AntTweakBar.NET/README.md

 - check it works on OS X
 - consider implementing custom struct type (perhaps through reflection, looking for FieldOffset attributes?)
 - automatic nested groups? (not sure if it is meaningful since you can't easily move variables around anyway)
+- complete this readme with advanced usage notes
 - ...

 FAQ